What Do We Offer?

 So What Happens When I Drop My Dog Off At The Groomer??

 Ear cleaning is next.
-We use cotton balls and ear cleaner solution.
-Unlike in humans, the ear canal is L shaped, so there is little chance of damaging the eardrum.
+We use cotton balls and an ear cleaner solution.
+Unlike in humans, the ear canal is L-shaped, so there is little chance of damaging the eardrum.
 It is very important to keep your dog's ears clean.
 Some dogs are more prone to ear infections than others.
 Golden Retrievers and Labs who love to swim often have chronic ear problems.
-Dogs with floppy ears or narrow openings have trouble getting airflow creating the perfect environment for yeast & bacteria to grow.
-Some of the things we look out for while cleaning are a strong "yeasty" odor, dark colored or heavy build up of wax, redness, or sores.
-If your dog is excessively pawing, scratching or rubbing his ears, it might be time to go see a vet who can prescribe ear drops or a medication.
+Dogs with floppy ears or narrow openings have trouble getting airflow creating the perfect environment for yeast and bacteria to grow.
+Some of the things we look out for while cleaning are a strong "yeasty" odor, dark-colored or heavy build-up of wax, redness, or sores.
+If your dog is excessively pawing, scratching, or rubbing his ears, it might be time to go see a vet who can prescribe ear drops or medication.
 We see good results from people using their prescribed medication and being very diligent about thoroughly cleaning the ear.

-Bathing is important not only to keep your dog free from dirt and parasites but, let's face it, they can really stink!
-After taking into consideration your dogs coat type (short haired, drop coat, silky coat etc…), coat condition (oily, matted, dry, excessive shedding etc…) and any skin concerns from the pet parent, we pick out the perfect shampoos and conditioners that will aide in the grooming process.
+Bathing is important not only to keep your dog free from dirt and parasites but, let's face it, they can stink!
+After taking into consideration your dog's coat type (short-haired, drop coat, silky coat, etc…), coat condition (oily, matted, dry, excessive shedding, etc…), and any skin concerns from the pet parent, we pick out the perfect shampoos and conditioners that will aide in the grooming process.
 The bath is where we discover skin issues, many not yet known to the owner.
 Our hose nozzles are designed to push back the hair, separating it so that you can see directly onto the skin.
-We uncover everthing from dry skin to sores, hotspots, fleas, ticks, wounds, lumps and parasites.
+We uncover everything from dry skin to sores, hotspots, fleas, ticks, wounds, lumps, and parasites.
 Bathtime is where we can help remedy some of these issues with our specialty shampoos and conditioners.

 Time To Dry

 Last but not least...we get them as dry as possible!
 Every dog is different and the method we use to dry them depends on what they will tolerate.
-Drying with a high velocity hand dryer is ideal, but not every pet can handle it emotionally or physically.
-For short haired dogs like Beagles, Labs and Pointers, the more thoroughly we can dry them, the more hair we can pull out when it comes time to brush them with our specialty tools (link).
+Drying with a high-velocity hand dryer is ideal, but not every pet can handle it emotionally or physically.
+For short-haired dogs like Beagles, Labs, and Pointers, the more thoroughly we can dry them, the more hair we can pull out when it comes time to brush them with our specialty tools.
 If the coat is still wet, the fur tends to “stick” together and stays attached to the coat/body.
-For long haired dogs, we need to get the coat completely dry to get an even, straight haircut.
-We do use kennel dryers (with no heating element) on occasion, but only in special circumstances, and only when it is safe to do so.
+For long-haired dogs, we need to get the coat completely dry to get an even, straight haircut.
+We do use kennel dryers (with no heating element) on occasion, but only in special circumstances, and only when it is safe to do.